-Please note that this is a rolling call and as such there will be one call with two separate closing dates with staggered deadlines and distinct rounds of peer review.
-Applicants should only apply to one Cycle in the SDAP 2023 call.
-Applicants that have submitted a proposal for Cycle 1 will not be able to submit the same proposal for Cycle 2.
+Please note that this is a rolling call and as such there will be one call with two separate closing dates and associated cycles with staggered deadlines and distinct rounds of Peer Review.
+Applicants should only apply to one cycle in the SDAP 2025 call.
+Applicants that have submitted a proposal for Cycle 1 will not be able to submit the same\ proposal for Cycle 2.
 They will be able to submit a different proposal but should do so only in the event that they will be able fulfil commitments to both research proposals should both be successful.

-For Cycle 2 applications that were unsuccessful in Cycle 1 will only be accepted where there have been significant substantive changes incorporating previous peer and panel review feedback.
+\For Cycle 2 applications that were unsuccessful in Cycle 1 will only be accepted where there have been significant substantive changes incorporating previous Peer and Panel Review feedback.